 Stacks defines an abstract stack type with a

-to add an element at the top of the stack, and a function
+procedure that adds an element at the top of the stack and a function

-the element at the top of the stack.
+Peek that returns the content of the element at the top of the stack

 We now change the behavior of